MicrosoftDocs/defender-docs/defender-for-iot/microsoft-defender-iot.md

 ---
-title: What is Microsoft Defender for IoT?
+title: What is Microsoft Defender for IoT in the Defender portal?
-description: Microsoft Defender for IoT is a unified security solution built specifically to identify IoT and OT devices, vulnerabilities, and threats. ms.service: defender-for-iot ms.author: lwainstein
+description: Microsoft Defender for IoT in the Defender portal is a unified security solution built specifically to identify IoT and OT devices, vulnerabilities, and threats. ms.service: defender-for-iot ms.author: lwainstein
 author: limwainstein